22Neves/devsite-docs/guides/mp-point-main-apps/payment-flow-callback.pt.md

    PaymentMethod.CREDIT_CARD.name(),

-   6, // campo opcional se lançar o pagamento em parcelas.
+   6, // optional field if launching the payment in installments.

-   false // campo opcional se lançar o pagamento sem impressão no terminal.
+   false // optional field if launching the payment without printing in terminal

 );